shadowdzg/fix-printer-0x000011b/README.md

 # fix-printer-0x000011b
-i had some problems concerning the error mentioned while trying to connect printers between multiple computers , these are some batch files that helped me resolve the problems
+i had some problems concerning the error mentioned while trying to connect printers between multiple computers , these are some batch files that helped me resolve the problems check the other branches
+Server is the for the pc with the printer
+Client is for the pc thaat wants to connect to the printer